saf-dmitry/taskpaper-mode/README.md

 ## Tagging

 In addition to the hierarchical ways of organizing your actions, you can also assign any number of tags to each task, project, or note.
-Tags provide another way to organize (and later search for) items.
+Tags provide another way to organize (and later query for) items.
+You can add tags for start and due dates, priorities, people, locations, effort estimates, and more.

 To create a tag type the `@` symbol preceded by a space and followed by a tag name with no spaces.
 Tag names may basically contain uppercase and lowercase letters, digits, hyphens, underscores, and dots.
 Tags can optionally have a value (or list of comma separated values) in parentheses after the tag name:

 - `@today`
+- `@effort(0.5)`
 - `@priority(1)`
+- `@due(2018-08-19)`
 - `@status(in press)`

 The value text inside can have whitespaces, but no newlines.
 If you need to include parentheses in the tag value, precede them with a backslash.

-If an item has a certain tag, all subitems will inherit the tag as well.
+If an item has a certain tag, all its subitems will inherit that tag.
 To limit tag inheritance to specific tags, configure the user option `taskpaper-tags-exclude-from-inheritance`.

 After `@` symbol `M-TAB` offers in-buffer completion on tag names.
 The list of tags is created dynamically from all tags used in the current buffer.
 If your desktop intercepts the key binding `M-TAB` to switch windows, use `C-M-i` or `ESC TAB` as an alternative or customize your environment.